NCAR/DART/models/lorenz_96_tracer_advection/work/readme.rst

    * Visit this link: https://docs.google.com/spreadsheets/d/1ZhKbj0EYKHCgOHvTmJI3k7HI_Ae1NyNKchtekPW0lZs/edit#gid=0
    * Make a copy of the spreadsheet by selecting "File > Make a copy" from the menu bar.
    * Download the spreadsheet as a .csv file by selecting "File > Download > csv" from the menu bar.
    * Google Sheets will append the name of the file with " - Sheet1.csv" when it is downloaded.
-   For example, a spreadsheet named "qcf_table" wil be downloaded as "qcf_table - Sheet1.csv"
+For example, a spreadsheet named "qcf_table" wil be downloaded as "qcf_table - Sheet1.csv".
 Rename this file to remove this addition to ensure that there are no spaces in the filename.
    * Copy or move this file to your working directory (/DART/models/lorenz_96_tracer_advection/work).

 #.
-Add the filename of the downloaded .csv file to in between the single quotes on the line ``qcf_table_filename = ''``
+Add the filename of the downloaded .csv file in between the single quotes on the line ``qcf_table_filename = ''``
    in the &filter_mod section of /DART/models/lorenz_96_tracer_advection/work/input.nml

 #.
 Build all executables,